IepIweidieng/TJAPlayer3/tja.md

 ### Value Type

-* `number`: A real number. `number` indicates that it is *unspecified* whether a number with a fraction part is allowed. *Unspecified*: The supported upper limit & lower limit of the numeric range, unless otherwise specified.
+* `number`: A real number. `number` indicates that it is *unspecified* whether a number with a fraction part is allowed. *Unspecified*: The supported upper limit & lower limit of the numeric range, unless stated otherwise.
   * `int`: An integer number in decimal, *e.g.*, `0` / `+10` / `-012`
   * `float`: A real number in decimal which can either be an integer or have the fraction part, *e.g.*, `0` / `+.3` / `-1.`
     * *Unspecified*: Whether a comma (`,`) can be used as the decimal point instead of a full-stop (`.`).